Linaro/website/_posts/current/news/2020-07-23-linaro-developer-cloud-kubernetes-as-a-service.md

 We have leveraged three important OpenStack services:

-**Magnum**, which is the provisioning and life cycle management service for Kubernetes.Octavia, which is offering network load balancing service for APPs that will run on the Kubernetes cluster
+**Magnum**, which is the provisioning and life cycle management service for Kubernetes.
+Octavia, which is offering network load balancing service for APPs that will run on the Kubernetes cluster

 **Heat**, which is the orchestrated service for Magnum to configure the cert, network, security group, and provisioning the VM and storage for Kubernetes launching.